Roasted Boneless Leg Of Lamb

 - Refrigerate the meat.

-- Before cooking, take the lamb out of the fridge.
+- Before cooking, take the lamb out of the fridge to come to room temperature.
 In the meantime, preheat the oven.

 - Heat an oven-safe skillet until smoking hot.

-- Sear the lamb with olive oil on each side to give it a deep color.
+- Sear the lamb in a cast iron skillet with olive oil on each side to give it a deep color.

-- Loosely cover the meat with foil and transfer the skillet to the oven.
-Bake it according to your preferences.
+- Loosely cover the meat with aluminum foil and transfer the skillet to the hot oven.
+You could also roast your leg of lamb in a roasting pan.

 Let the lamb rest for 10 to 15 minutes before slicing.
 This allows time for the meat to reabsorb its juices.